yanpanlau/yanpanlau.github.io/_posts/2016-07-10-FlappyBird-Keras.md

 $$

-You can think of finding a Q-value is a regression task now.
-Given a transition $$ (s, a, r, s^{'}) $$, how can I optimized my Q-function such that it return smallest mean squared error loss?
-If L getting smaller, the Q-function is getting converged into the optimal value, which is our "strategy book".
+Given a transition $$ (s, a, r, s^{'}) $$, how can I optimize my Q-function such that it returns the smallest mean squared error loss?
+If L getting smaller, we know the Q-function is getting converged into the optimal value, which is our "strategy book".

 Now, you might ask, where is the role of the neural network?
-This is where the **DEEP Q-Learning** coming.
-You recall that $$Q(s,a)$$, is a stategy book, which contains millions or trillions of states and actions, if you display as a table.
+This is where the **DEEP Q-Learning** comes in.
+You recall that $$Q(s,a)$$, is a stategy book, which contains millions or trillions of states and actions if you display as a table.
 The idea of the DQN is that I use the neural network to **COMPRESS** this Q-table, using some parameters $$\theta$$ **(We called it weight in Neural Network)**.
 So instead of handling a large table, I just need to worry the weights of the neural network.
 By smartly tuning the weight parameters, I can find the optimal Q-function via the various Neural Network training algorithm.

 $$
 Q(s,a) = f_{\theta}(s)